-- No emergency shelter shall have more than 60 beds; - Each resident shall be provided a minimum of 50 gross square feet of personal living space, not including space for common areas; - No individual or family shall reside in an emergency shelter for more than 180 consecutive days; - The operation of buses or vans to transport residents to or from off-site activities shall not generate vehicular traffic substantially greater than that normally generated by residential activities in the surrounding area, to the satisfaction of the planning director; - Arrangements for delivery of goods shall be made within the hours that are compatible with and will not adversely affect the livability of the surrounding properties; - The facility's program shall not generate noise at levels that will adversely affect the livability of the surrounding properties, and shall at all times maintain compliance with the county noise ordinance; - On-site management shall be provided 24 hours a day, seven days per week.
-All facilities must provide a management plan to the satisfaction of the planning director that shall contain policies, maintenance plans, intake procedures, tenant rules, and security procedures; - No emergency shelter shall be closer than 300 feet to any other emergency shelter unless findings can be made that an additional facility would not have a negative impact upon residential activities in the surrounding area; - On-site parking shall be provided at the rate of three spaces plus 1 for each 10 individual beds (see Zoning Ordinance Section 17.52.910); - The facilities shall provide exterior lighting in the parking lot, on building exteriors, and pedestrian accesses.
+No emergency shelter shall have more than 60 beds;

+- Each resident shall be provided a minimum of 50 gross square feet of personal living space, not including space for common areas; - No individual or family shall reside in an emergency shelter for more than 180 consecutive days; - The operation of buses or vans to transport residents to or from off-site activities shall not generate vehicular traffic substantially greater than that normally generated by residential activities in the surrounding area, to the satisfaction of the Planning Director; - Arrangements for delivery of goods shall be made within the hours that are compatible with and will not adversely affect the livability of the surrounding properties; - The facility's program shall not generate noise at levels that will adversely affect the livability of the surrounding properties, and shall at all times maintain compliance with the county noise ordinance; - On-site management shall be provided 24 hours a day, seven days per week.
+All facilities must provide a management plan to the satisfaction of the Planning Director that shall contain policies, maintenance plans, intake procedures, tenant rules, and security procedures; - No emergency shelter shall be closer than 300 feet to any other emergency shelter unless findings can be made that an additional facility would not have a negative impact upon residential activities in the surrounding area; - On-site parking shall be provided at the rate of three spaces plus 1 for each 10 individual beds (see Zoning Ordinance Section 17.52.910); - The facilities shall provide exterior lighting in the parking lot, on building exteriors, and pedestrian access.
 All exterior lighting shall be down-cast and shall not illuminate above the horizontal.
 No light source shall be exposed above the horizontal, nor visible from neighboring residential use properties; - Required yards shall conform with R-4 zoning district requirements (see Table C-3); and - A waiting and client intake area of at least 100 square feet shall be provided inside the main building.

 Emergency shelters are otherwise subject to the same development standards as residential and commercial uses in the R-4 zoning district and the objective standards comply with those allowed by Government Code Section 65583(a)(4).
-The number of required parking spaces for an emergency shelter is lower compared to that required for multi-family uses elsewhere in the County, and though parking spaces are not specifically set aside to accommodate staff, there is no evidence that this constitutes a constraint to the management or development of emergency shelters.
+As shown in Table C-9, the number of required parking spaces for an emergency shelter is lower compared to that required for multi-family uses elsewhere in the County, though parking spaces are not specifically set aside to accommodate staff.
+Under Program 3.F, the County will amend parking requirements for emergency shelters and specify that they must provide sufficient parking to accommodate staff in compliance with AB 139 (Emergency and Transitional Housing Act of 2019) and Government Code §65583(a)(4)(A).

 According to the 2022 Point-in-Time (PIT) Count, there were an estimated 510 persons experiencing homeless in unincorporated Alameda County, 91 (17.8 percent) sheltered and 419 (82.2 percent) unsheltered.
 Considering the 60-bed limit, approximately seven emergency shelters would be needed to accommodate 419 unsheltered individuals.
 Conservatively assuming 600 gross square feet per bed (including space for offices, infrastructure, etc.), each emergency shelter would require approximately 36,000 square feet of floor area, or 252,000 square feet to satisfy the County's unmet emergency shelter need.
 The R-4 zoning district is assigned to 11 parcels in the Castro Valley, Ashland-Cherryland, and San Lorenzo areas, many with existing multi-family developments and totaling approximately 173,827 square feet.
-Program 4.A - Emergency Shelters directs the County to identify parcels that have capacity to be (re)developed into emergency shelters and rezone them accordingly to the R-4 zoning district.